-- the right to see a doctor and to pursue medical treatment
+- the right to see a doctor and seek medical treatment

-- the right to return to work if released by your physician
+- the right to return to work if released by your doctor

-- the right to some sort of disability compensation if your injury or illness prevented you from returning to work (whether permanently or temporarily)
+- the right to some level of disability compensation should your injury or illness prevent you from returning to work (whether permanently or temporarily)